Spotlight: Flóra Carlile-Kovács, Felt Artist & Designer

 When was the first time that you remember realizing that you are a creative person?

-When I was in high school, I got a 100-year-old peasant’s loom from my parents.
+When I was in high school, I got a 100-year-old peasant loom from my parents.
 It was a bunch of wood in a large plastic bag.
 I had to put it together like a puzzle without any help.
-Then I met a lady from Transylvania, and she helped me start on the big loom.
+Then I met a lady from the village of Szék,Transylvania (Romania).
+She was in her mid-forties, and she was from the last generation who had to weave her own dowry before getting married.
+She was a master weaver and she helped me get started on the big loom.

-With my very first weavings I won a competition and the reward was a weeklong folk craft camp, where I was exposed to more crafts.
+With my very first weavings I won a competition.
+The reward was a weeklong folk craft camp where I was exposed to more crafts.
 Back then, we did not have access to high quality materials in Eastern Europe.
 If I had access to quality yarn, I might have become a weaver.
 I wasn’t interested in felt making until I learned how to dye my materials, too.

 How do you think you differ from other creative people in your genre?